-By using an automated reporting tool like DashThis, you’ll get access to all of the above-listed marketing dashboard templates, filled with all the most popular KPIs as nice-looking widgets with graphs, lists, pie charts, and more.
+By using an automated reporting tool like DashThis, you’ll get access to all of the above-listed online marketing dashboard templates, filled with all the most popular online marketing KPIs as nice-looking widgets with graphs, lists, pie charts, and more.

 Gather all your marketing insights into one marketing performance dashboard, or create a different marketing dashboard for each of your digital marketing efforts.
 Either way, DashThis has a dashboard template for you and can help you customize them exactly as you want them to be.

 Try all these templates with your own data!